Puthankoor: Early attempts at reunion

 Following the schism among the Saint Thomas Christians, there were several attempts to reunite the two factions.
 Almost all of them revolved around the leader of the Puthenkoor, initially belonging to the Pakalōmaṯṯam dynastic line, submitting to the authority of the Pope and reuniting both factions of the community under his leadership.
 However none of these attempts materialised.
-The late 18th century saw stronger attempts to reconcile the Pope when Thoma VI achieved a brief reunion of both the factions under the Pope.
-This attempt too did not last due to strong opposition from the Syriac Orthodox and Latin Carmelite missionaries on the either side and reduced enthusiasm within the community as a whole.
+Due to the strong opposition from the Syriac Orthodox christans in India.
 The identities of each faction diverged further over the years.